 At 9:15 and 11 am every Sunday, we gather in worship to remind ourselves of what matters most in life and to live more deeply.
 Our children and youth join us for the beginning of every service.
-At 9:15, children preschool – 5th grade are sung out of the sanctuary for religious education.
-Middle school and high school stay in the service.
-At the 11 am service, children and youth (preschool -12th grade) join us for the beginning of the service, and are sung out of the sanctuary for religious education.
-Nursery care is provided for both services.
+At the 9:15 service, a full Religious Education program is offered, led by volunteer teachers using professionally created curricula.
+At the 11 am service, all children are together for story and activity.

 If you are visiting for the first time, we invite you to arrive 20 minutes early so we can provide you with a name tag and a warm welcome!

 Elements of our typical Sunday morning worship service include: